Craniomandibular Dysfunction and Facial Pain

-The term craniomandibular dysfunction (CMD) – also temporomandibular dysfunction (TMD) – describes painful disorders of the chewing muscles or the jaw joints.
+The term craniomandibular dysfunction (CMD) – also temporomandibular dysfunction (TMD) – describes painful disorders of the chewing muscles and the jaw joints.
 The term myoarthropathy (MAP) is commonly used in Switzerland.
-CMD is the most common pain in the area of the mouth and the face after toothaches.
+CMD is among the different forms of oral and facial pains the most common pain after toothaches.
 At one point in time, between 3 and 12 percent of the population suffer from CMD depending on the method of examination.
-Pain in the chewing muscles makes up about three quarters, whereas pain in the jaw joint only makes up one percent.
-CMD is a comparable phenomenon to the even more common backpain.
+Pain in the chewing muscles makes up about three quarters, whereas pain in the jaw joint only makes up one quarter.
+CMD is a comparable phenomenon to the even more common back pain.
 Both of them belong to the larger group of musculoskeletal pains.

-Having thought for years that a bad bite was the main cause for CMD, it is known today that teeth only play a subordinate role in causing the symptoms.
+For many years dentists have believed that a bad bite was the main cause for CMD, but it is known today that teeth only play a subordinate role in causing the symptoms.
 In fact, CMD-patients do not show bite relations differentiating from those of healthy persons.
 Often, further examination does not detect organic causes for the symptoms, in particular no specific organ damages which could be healed or repaired.
 Female gender, age between 20 and 50 and various psychological stress factors are the main risk factors known for developing CMD symptoms.

 Luckily, CMD are usually benign and self-limiting, meaning they normally disappear on their own and without treatment – just as the most forms of back pain.
 Often, patients repeatedly experience periods of pain from time to time.
 Constant pain develops rarely (chronification) and is mainly connected with psychological stress factors.

-The diagnostic is based on a detailed medical history which mostly leads to a presumption diagnosis.
-After that, a physical examination consisting of a short dental functional analysis and some tests taken from manual medicine follow.
-The examination is completed with a panoramic x-ray image.
+Diagnostics is based on a detailed medical history which mostly leads to a suspected diagnosis.
+After that, a physical examination consisting of a short dental functional analysis and some tests taken from manual medicine and the palpation of the outer chewing muscles follow.
+The examination is completed with a panoramic X-ray image.
+We largely follow the RDC/TMD or DC/TMD, which are a worldwide proven diagnostic scheme.
 These simple and cost-efficient measures lead to a reliable diagnosis in almost every case.